 Lightning Integration in The Electrum Wallet

-On 3 October, 2018, Bitcoin Wednesday will be host to Dr. Thomas Voegtlin, founder of Electrum, among the first and best-known Bitcoin wallets, estimated to handle 10% of all Bitcoin transactions.
+On 3 October, 2018, Bitcoin Wednesday will be host to Dr. Thomas Voegtlin, founder of Electrum, among the first and best-known Bitcoin wallets, estimated to handle about 5% of all Bitcoin transactions.
 It is currently available for Linux, OSX, Android and Windows computers.
 Electrum was launched in 2011 as a secure, lightweight desktop Bitcoin client that over the years has focused entirely on Bitcoin.
 With this long track record Electrum has maintained its reputation for security and has integrated with hardware wallets like Ledger, KeepKey and Trezor.
 It is a thin “SPV” (simple payment verification) client which operates without synching the entire transaction history from the Bitcoin network.
 Instead it can be used instantly by connecting to an Electrum server.

 With its recent Lightning integration, Electrum introduces the potential to handle a much higher volume of low-cost transactions while resolving the technical challenges of Lightning in combination with SPV.